A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

-It should be noted that the form of the matrices and their subsequent symmetries are essentially dependent on the combinations of multipole moments in Cartesian basis, or, equivalently, the selection of the transformation matrices $\bar{\bar{F}}_j, \,\, j=\{1,2,3\}$ ($\rightarrow$ \textit{Appendix E}).
+It should be noted that the form of the matrices and their subsequent symmetries are essentially dependent on the combinations we choose as an irreducible representation of the Cartesian multipole moments and, subsequently, the selection of the transformation matrices $\bar{\bar{F}}_j, \,\, j=\{1,2,3\}$ ($\rightarrow$ \textit{Appendix E}).
 The utilization of the specific transformation matrices, in this work, originates from real spherical harmonic corresponding to atomic orbitals, $p, d$, and $f$ \cite{chisholm1976group}, and enable the conservation of certain symmetries between Cartesian and spherical bases, such as diagonality for T matrices for isotropic particles.
-Different setups of multipole moments in Cartesian basis or different choice of transformation matrices, will lead to different matrices in Cartesian basis from those demonstrated in Fig.~\ref{FIG:latticeFull}, as shown in Ref.~\citenum{mun2020describing}.
+Different setups of multipole moments in Cartesian basis or a different choice of transformation matrices will lead to different matrices in Cartesian basis from those demonstrated in Fig.~\ref{FIG:latticeFull}, as shown in Ref.~\citenum{mun2020describing}.
 Additionally, the polarizability matrix via a different Cartesian basis can be retrieved from the current one through simple algebraic transformations ($\Rightarrow\textit{Supp.
 Info.
 IV.}$).

 Let us, now, assume specific symmetries about the geometry of the particles in use or a particular wave incidence onto the metasurface.
 In that case, the closed-form equations provided in this section can be further simplified to accessible analytical formulas that could greatly assist the metasurface design process.
-This approach will be demonstrated in the following sections for the cases of normal and oblique incidence.
+This approach will be demonstrated in the following sections.
+The next section is dedicated to normal incidence, while the next but one section is dedicated to oblique incidence.